fossabot/svogv/src/forms/README.md

 2. Assure you have **node** running and **npm** and Typescript (**tsc**) is in the path
 3. Execute this command: `npm run setup`
 4. Execute this command: `npm run demoall`

+Execute the setup manually by calling `npm i` on the root and in the `src/demo` folder.
+Then run `npm run build` in both in that order.
+Than you have a working demo you can run by `npm start` in the `src/demo` folder (port 3000 is default).

 A browser window shall open automatically and shows a dashboard from where you can navigate the various components.